shaoservicenow/hyperautomation/Exercise 2.md

     >(Optional) Enter any word you see from the business license image, and hover on it under the list.
 This is how you would manually train the AI model, and would be part of the data set once this document in submitted by clicking the button on the top right.

-1. Close this browser tab without submitting

-1. Ensure you are on the **Business License** browser tab
+1. Close this browser tab without submitting, you should be on the **Business License** browser tab

-1. If the modal is still open, close it
+1. If the modal is open, close it

 1. Click the **Integrations** tab (1)